 3 Sales Demo Scripts From Certified Supersellers

-Finally, we have social proof.
 This category of sales enablement content includes customer testimonials, reviews, and endorsements.
 While your company can’t create these materials out of thin air, you can invest the effort into collecting them and using them to entice purchases from new prospects.

 Scan through review sites like Capterra, Yelp, Google Reviews, and others to find raving customers.
-Scour social media sites and collect posts from users that shine a positive light on your company’s products and team (like we do with our #madprops twitter list).
+Scour social media sites and collect posts from users that shine a positive light on your company’s products and team (like we do with our #madprops Twitter list).
 Then showcase them on your website and in emails.

 Before you even think about creating sales enablement content, make sure you know who your company’s ideal customers are and exactly how the products you sell will help them.